ConjurTech/slate/source/includes/api/_orders.html.md

 **Authentication**

-As there is no transaction to be signed in the first step of an action, in general, the message to be signed in the first step of an action is the request parameters as an ordered JSON **string**.
+The message to be signed in the first step of an action is the request parameters as an ordered JSON **string**.

 For additional security, care should be taken to verify that the transaction returned from the API matches that of the requested order.
 An example of validating an order transaction can be found here:

-NEO example:
-  first step (message prefix, sign)

-NEO example:
-  second step (serialize txn, sign)
+For more details, please consult the [Authentication](#authentication) section.

 ## List orders